tomaskraus/simple-string-pattern/README.md

 From the above example, the _patt_ object holds this pattern: `Hello,\n "World"!`

+> SSP constructor throws an _Error_ if its argument is not a valid SSP string.

 #### 2. parse() method

 Static _parse()_ method creates SSP instance from an input string "as is", escaping newlines and other line breaks: